Building Relay Adapters

 - npm packages — Set

-plugin.packageto the npm package name.
-The package must export a default function or class that implementsRelayAdapter. - Local files — Set
+plugin.packageto the package name.
+The package must export a default function or class implementingRelayAdapter. - Local files — Set

 plugin.pathto an absolute or relative path (relative to~/.dork/relay/).
 The file must export a default function or class.

-The adapter manager watches the config file for changes and hot-reloads adapters when the config is modified.
-You can enable, disable, or reconfigure adapters without restarting the server.
+The adapter manager watches the config file and hot-reloads adapters when modified.
+Enable, disable, or reconfigure adapters without restarting the server.

 Complete Example: Slack Adapter

-Here is a complete adapter implementation that bridges Slack into Relay.
-This example covers all four interface methods, proper error handling, status tracking, and idempotent lifecycle management.
+A complete adapter implementation bridging Slack into Relay — all four interface methods, error handling, status tracking, and idempotent lifecycle management.

 import type {